ikstewa/protoc-gen-avro/README.md

 protoc --avro_out=. *.proto
 ```

-By default, this will generate an `.avsc` file for each `.proto` file.
+By default, this will generate an `.avsc` file for each message that has been read.
 You can instead specify the records to emit by using the `emit_only` option:

 ```bash
 protoc --avro_out=. --avro_opt=emit_only=Foo,Bar:. *.proto